solana-nft-programs/token-manager/README.md

 ## Plugins

-Cardinal token-manager is made to be composable.
+Token-manager is made to be composable.
 It allows for plugins for

 1. Claim approvers
 2. Transfer authorities